unfloned/rage.mp-template-basic/README.md

-# RageMP Base Template with Typescript and TypeORM
+# RageMP Base Template with [Typescript](https://www.typescriptlang.org/) and [TypeORM](https://typeorm.io/)

-**! this work is in progress !**
+> !
+Still in Development - the code can change anytime. !

+not all systems are ready to use so this template can change anytime.

 > Description

-**RageMP Base Template** is a basic template for your RageMP Server.
+**RageMP Base Template** is a basic template for your RageMP Server written in Typescript.

 It's an easy way to start your server development.
-This Template have a few Features like `Player System, Vehicle System, Event Handler.` maybe more in the future.
+This Template have a few Features:

-its written in Typescript for NodeJS.
+- Event Handler
+- Player System
+- Vehicle System
+- Admin System (kick, ban, mute)
+- Login Register System (/login /register)

+maybe some feature must be developed and will be updated soon.

+> Why?

+i want to show you the typescript language.
+This language is for myself the best language i've ever seen and i want to show you how easy it is to build awesome stuffs in the world.
+It should develope more people with it :-)

 > Table of Contents